CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

 |  |- isaTests - Once generated, contains the modified RISC-V ISA tests for use in the cosim
 ```

-These instructions assume you are running an environment as described in the Pre-requisites section [here](../../README.md).
+These instructions assume you are running an environment as described in the pre-requisites section [here](../../README.md).

 Prior to executing any simulation, the appropriate Chipyard *SUB_PROJECT* must be built.
 It is selected by default when you run the following commands: